-How Quickly Is Synopsys Increasing Earnings Per Share?
+How Fast Is Synopsys Growing Its Earnings Per Share?

 Are Synopsys Insiders Aligned With All Shareholders?

-We would not expect to see insiders owning a large percentage of a US$19b company like Synopsys.
-But we are reassured by the fact they have invested in the company.
-Notably, they have an enormous stake in the company, worth US$125m.
-I would find that kind of skin in the game quite encouraging, if I owned shares, since it would ensure that the leaders of the company would also experience my success, or failure, with the stock.
+We would not expect to see insiders owning a large percentage of a US$41b company like Synopsys.
+But we do take comfort from the fact that they are investors in the company.
+Notably, they have an enormous stake in the company, worth US$260m.
+This suggests to me that leadership will be very mindful of shareholders' interests when making decisions!

 Although Synopsys certainly looks good to me, I would like it more if insiders were buying up shares.
 If you like to see insider buying, too, then this free list of growing companies that insiders are buying, could be exactly what you're looking for.